jeremymaya/google-it-automation-with-python/using-python-to-interact-with-the-operating-system/week-three/README.md

 * The **span attribute** indicates the range where the sub string can be found in the string.
 * Additional options to the search function can be added as a third parameter.
     * The re.IGNORECASE option returns a match that is case insensitive

+### Wildcards and Character Classes
+Character classes are written inside square brackets, []:
+* It list the characters to match inside of the brackets
+* A range of characters can be defined using a dash
+* Use a ^, circumflex, inside the square brackets to match any characters that aren't in a group.
+* Use a |, pipe symbol to match either one expression or another

+The **search function** returns the __first matching string only__ when there are multiple matches.
+Use the **findall function** provided by the re module to get __all possible matches__.

 ---